dell-datascience/Data_Analytics/Prosper_Bank_Loan_Data_Exploration/Part_I_exploration.md

 Therefore, borrowers who take personal loans are more likely to default.
 This may be because they quickly spend it without really thinking about repayment.

-`NB`: Debt consolidation is the process of combining multiple debts into a single, lower interest loan to simplify and potentially reduce the overall cost of repaying debt.
+`NB`: Debt consolidation is the process of combining multiple debts into a single, lower-interest loan to simplify and potentially reduce the overall cost of repaying debt.
 This is typically achieved by taking out a new loan to pay off existing debts, resulting in a single monthly payment to the new lender.

-> - 3.
-What is the distribution of the BorrowerAPR, which is the annual interest rate that the borrower is paying? what is the most frequent APR and why?
+3. What is the distribution of the BorrowerAPR, which is the annual interest rate that the borrower is paying? what is the most frequent APR and why?

 ```python
 # order_type = loan_data.BorrowerAPR.value_counts().index